AdobeXD/io-console-starter-project/PULL_REQUEST_TEMPLATE.md

 **License:** the license of your project or content (must be open source)

 **Category:** the category you want the project listed under

-## Why is it awesome?

-_Tell us a little more about your project and why it would be great for inclusion in XD-Awesome._

 ## Checklist: